 Best Practices for Photography Publication Submission

-Becoming a published photographer is a complex process.
+Becoming a published photographer is a complicated process.
 There are a few things you can do to increase your chances of being chosen for your submission.

+Make a plan.
 A well thought out plan is going to drastically increase your chances of being published over wildly submitting to any publication you can find.
 Start by creating a database of local and national publications.
-Take note of where your peers are being published, these should be at the top of your list.
+Take note of where your peers are being published; these should be at the top of your list.
 The list should also prioritize smaller publications.
-Once you are published by smaller publications, you are more likely to be considered by larger publications.
+Once smaller publications publish you, you are more likely to be considered by larger publications.

 Also, make sure every publication on your list is on brand.
 Every magazine and blog has a slightly different aesthetic.
-Choose publications that are complimentary to your style.
+Choose publications that are complementary to your style.

 In your plan, create a snapshot of what a publication requires.
 Include their submission schedule and guidelines.
 Make sure to stay organized and keep good notes.

 Publications don’t always give a proper heads-up before they publish your work.
-Submitting the same work to competing publications is a careless move that may lead to duplicate work being published, likely blacklisting you from those publications.
+Submitting the same work to competing publications is a rash move that may lead to duplicate work being published, possible blacklisting you from those publications.
 Most publications have rules about this, take them seriously.